 In this example, when a person enters into the Parallel Path, they will receive a one-off email on the left branch and enter into a Delay in the middle and right branches.
 Once the email in the left branch has been sent, the person will advance straight to the Exit below the Parallel Path and never reach the other two actions in the middle and right branches.

 In order to remain active in the Workflow after receiving the email on the left branch, the person would need to reach a step allowing them to remain active in the Workflow until they can finish the delays and pass through the middle and left branches.

 When you add Exit steps at different points under a Parallel Path, as soon as a person hits the first Exit, exit-intent is set within the Workflow.
 This means that any other paths running will continue to run until they get to a stopping point of a Goal, Delay, or another Exit.
 As soon as each path hits one of those stopping points, the intent to exit sets in and they’re removed from the Workflow.

-Any steps occurring instantaneously will complete (apply a tag, set a custom field), but any that require people to sit at a node (Goal, Delay, send a Campaign) will exit the Workflow without any further steps in the Workflow completing.
+Any steps occurring instantaneously will complete (apply a tag, set a custom field), but any that require people to sit at a node (Goal, Delay, Subscribe to an Email Series) will exit the Workflow without any further steps in the Workflow completing.

 We'll walk through the Workflow above as an example.
 Path A is on the left and path B is on the right.
 Here’s what happens when someone enters the Parallel Path: